LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

         imageUrl: /img/powered_overhead_conveyor_1.jpg
     navTitle: 'Localized Powered Travel '
     title: 'Localized Powered Travel '
-  - body: >-
-      There are an infinite number of possible track layouts, to suit any particular application.
+  - body: "There are an infinite number of possible track layouts, to suit any particular application.
 Nikotrack provide a wide range of turns, switches, turntables, which can be manually or pneumatically operated.
+Layouts can be optimized for:\n\n* **Storage Space Utilization\r**\n  * The use of automatic switches and precision bent 90 degree track, allows for a flight bar travelling along the manual overhead conveyor track, to be side shifted, and stored in an accumulating idle area for storage or process dwell time.
+The Overhead Conveyor Systems C1 catalogue displays the different modular fittings to achieve precise track placement for maximum space utilization.\r\n* **Overhead Load Positioning\r**\n  * The enclosed precision track has tapered sides to ensure that the load carrying trolleys self locate to run freely and smoothly with minimal force required to move the loaded trolley.
+Repeatable positioning of loaded trolleys is achieved throughout the entire manual overhead conveyor system.\r\n* **NikoTrack Overhead Turntable Detour System\r**\n  * The unique NikoTrack Turntable Detour system allows for multiple overhead track systems to be interconnected.
+Loads or flight bars are easily transferred between different processes or areas of the plant.
+Turntables are an ergonomic solution to multiple conveyor destination systems, reducing capital expenditure on more complex overhead conveyor track layouts."
     images:
       - imageAlt: overhead conveyor
         imageUrl: /img/overhead_conveyor_ex_1.jpg